mijahauan/SWL-ka9q/README.md

 6. Multiple stations can be played simultaneously
 7. Click **⏹️ Stop Listening** to end the stream

+**Channel Creation:**
+- Channels are created with AM demodulation preset at 12 kHz sample rate
+- AGC (Automatic Gain Control) is **disabled by default** to allow manual control
+- Initial gain set to 30 dB for good audio levels
+- All tuning controls are immediately available for adjustment

 **Channel Cleanup:**
 - When stopping a stream, the server deletes the channel from radiod by setting its frequency to 0 Hz
 - This prevents accumulation of unused channels on the radiod server